 With a melting pot of ethnicities and enough restaurants to match, you can find just about every type of cuisine in Amsterdam.
 Check out our list of ‘The 16 Best Restaurants in Amsterdam’ and start planning a mouth-watering vacation!
 Breakfast, lunch, or dinner – you’ll be spoiled for choice!
 As of 2021 there are 16 restaurants in Amsterdam holding a Michelin star, quite a feat for a city of this size.
-We've looked across every type of cuisine and dining style, from sweet treats and pancakes to find dining and local delicacies to bring you a range of the best restaurants in Amsterdam, and hopefully something to suit every taste and budget.
+We've looked across every type of cuisine and dining style, from sweet treats and pancakes to fine dining and local delicacies to bring you a range of the best restaurants in Amsterdam, and something to suit every taste and budget.

 If you know a great Amsterdam restaurant that we haven't included in the list, just let us know at the bottom of the page, and we'll take a look